All Products

 In most cases, a sudden increase in CPU utilization is caused by the following issues:

 • The CPU overhead for query requests suddenly increases.
-For example, if new query requests are processed by using an inefficient method or if the execution plans of some query statements change, the CPU overhead increases.
+For example, new query requests are processed by using an inefficient method or the execution plans of some query statements change.

 • The frequency at which the system compiles execution plans for query statements significantly increases.
-For example, if the pressure on the cache increases, the number of execution plans that are cached and the cache hit ratio significantly decrease.
-In this case, the frequency at which the system compiles execution plans for SQL statements significantly increases.
+For example, if a large amount of data needs to be cached, the number of execution plans that are cached and the cache hit ratio significantly decrease.
+In this case, existing execution plans cannot be reused, and the system must frequently compile execution plans for SQL statements.
 As a result, the overall CPU overhead of your RDS instance significantly increases.

 If the value of the QPS metric increases at the same rate as CPU utilization, the increase in CPU utilization is caused by an increase in the number of query requests.
-This means that the reason for the increase in CPU utilization does not lie in your RDS instance.
+This indicates that the increase in CPU utilization does not lie in your RDS instance.
 You must analyze your application to troubleshoot the increase in CPU utilization.

 The Page_Lookups/sec metric indicates the cumulative number of pages that are logically read per second to process query requests.
-In most cases, the value of this metric becomes high because the system uses an inefficient method to execute query statements.
+In most cases, the value of the Page_Lookups/sec metric increases because the system uses an inefficient method to execute query statements.
 If the value of this metric is high, the CPU overhead for query requests is high.
 If the value of the Page_Lookups/sec metric increases at the same rate as CPU utilization but the value of the QPS metric remains relatively stable, the CPU overhead for query statements increases.
-In this case, you must identify the types of query statements that contribute to the increase in CPU utilization.
+In this case, you must identify the types of query statements that cause the increase in CPU utilization.
 Then, you can optimize these types of query statements to reduce CPU utilization.

 The Sqlcompliations metric indicates the number of compile operations per second for query requests.
-If the value of this metric increases at the same rate as CPU utilization but the value of the QPS metric remains relatively stable, the increase in CPU utilization may be caused by the CPU overhead that is required to compile execution plans for query requests.
-You can further check the Cache_Object_Counts and Cache_Pages metrics, which are related to the number of execution plans that are cached.
+If the value of the Sqlcompliations metric increases at the same rate as CPU utilization but the value of the QPS metric remains relatively stable, the increase in CPU utilization may be caused by the CPU overhead that is required to compile execution plans for query requests.
+You can further check the Cache_Object_Counts and Cache_Pages metrics that are related to the number of execution plans cached.
 If the values of these metrics significantly decrease, the increase in CPU utilization may be caused by significantly high pressure on the cache.
-In these cases, an effective solution is to increase the memory capacity of your RDS instance.
+In these cases, an effective solution is to increase the memory capacity of your RDS instance by changing instance specifications.
+For more information, see Change instance specifications and Instance types for primary ApsaraDB RDS for SQL Server instances.

 The following figure shows a sample case.